peter-fh/tutoring-ai/README.md

 ## Contributing

-For information about contributing to this project, see the [documentation](CONTRIBUTING.md).
+For information about contributing to this project, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Front end